-Tricia L. McCormick is Special Counsel to the Firm and focuses primarily on the prosecution of securities class actions.
-Ms. McCormick has litigated numerous cases against public companies in state and federal courts that resulted in hundreds of millions of dollars in recoveries for investors.
-She is also a
+Tricia McCormick is Special Counsel to the Firm and focuses primarily on the prosecution of securities class actions.
+McCormick has litigated numerous cases against public companies in state and federal courts that resulted in hundreds of millions of dollars in recoveries for investors.
+She is also a member of a team that is in

-Education B.A., University of Michigan, 1995; J.D., University of San Diego School of Law, 1998 Honors/ Awards J.D., Cum Laude , University of San Diego School of Law, 1998
+Education B.A., University of Michigan, 1995; J.D., University of San Diego School of Law, 1998 Honors/ Awards J.D., Cum Laude, University of San Diego School of Law, 1998